meilisearch/meilisearch-rails/README.md

 #### Share a single index

 You may want to share an index between several models.
-You’ll need to ensure you don’t have any conflict with the `primary_key` of the models involved.
+You'll need to ensure you don't have any conflict with the `primary_key` of the models involved.

 ```ruby
 class Cat < ActiveRecord::Base